Username or E-mail

 stencyl-design-mode-get-frame-count-block

-More Animations or More Actors?
+Design Problem: More Animations or More Actors?

 There is no limit to the number of animations an actor may have.
 However, it's best to consider when it's appropriate to go with more animations or whether it's better to create a brand new actor.

-The Zelda Dilemma
+The "Zelda" Dilemma

-The Zelda Dilemma is a classic game design problem you run into when making an Adventure game and decide how you want to create your Hero character.
+The "Zelda" Dilemma is a classic game design problem you run into when making an Adventure game and decide how you want to create your Hero character.

 So suppose that we start with just the basic animations.